GameServerManagers/LinuxGSM-Docs/steamcmd/lan-discovery.md

 # LAN Discovery

-Most users who have tried it reported an impossibility to discover a local server into the LAN tab both from Steam and the game itself.
+Most users who have tried it reported an impossibility to discover a local server from the LAN tab both from Steam and the game itself.

 ## Workarounds